googleworkspace/apps-script-samples/forms-api/demos/AppsScriptFormsAPIWebApp/README.md

     * `formId`: Choose a `formId` from an existing form.
     * `topicName`: Optional, if using watches (pub/sub).

-      Note: Further project setup is required to use the watches features.
-To setup pub/sub topics, see
+      Note: Further project setup is required to use the watch features.
+To set up pub/sub topics, see
       [Google Cloud Pubsub](https://cloud.google.com/pubsub/docs/building-pubsub-messaging-system)
       for additional details.